 Why it’s important to know what’s changing

-In addition the COVID-19 pandemic is still having an impact on the economy and many industries, so planning for the year ahead and understanding how any changes may impact you is essential.
+There are many issues still having an impact on the economy and many industries, so planning for the year ahead and understanding how any changes may impact you is essential.

 Income tax rates and thresholds for the UK and Scotland